AndersAndreen/TwoTrack/README.md

             var toReturn = orders;
 ```

-As we can see: Using TwoTrack we get 7 straight steps in 7 lines without any indentation.
+Using TwoTrack we get 7 straight steps in 7 lines without any indentation.
 First three setup steps, then two acting steps and finally some logging before returning the values.
 Both repository calls have implicit exception catching, and if `_userRepository.GetByUserName` returns a null value TwoTrack automatically prevents `_orderRepository.GetOrders` from running.

 Nice eh?